 Through this project, you have an opportunity: To be heard.
 To contribute to community discussions.
 To affect change.

 Do you have a curiosity for learning new things?

 Do you like to write?

 Would you like to be published?

-Are you looking for a way to share about an issue that is important to you and a place to showcase your artistic talent?
+Are you looking for a way to share about an important issue and a place to showcase your artistic talent?

 If you have an interest in learning why journalism is important to affecting change, sign up now to participate.